Non-Electric Space Heaters

 - Always supervise children and pets when using a space heater.

 - Don't use a space heater to dry clothes.

 - Allow heater to cool down completely before adding fuel.

 - IMPORTANT!
-Turn off the fuel FIRST, let the remaining fuel burn off, and then turn off the unit.
-More about that below under Mr. Heater.
+Turn off the fuel first, let the remaining fuel burn off, and then turn off the unit.